Medroxyprogesterone acetate: Birth control

 DMPA, under brand names such as Depo-Provera and Depo-SubQ Provera 104, is used in hormonal birth control as a long-lasting progestogen-only injectable contraceptive to prevent pregnancy in women.
 It is given by intramuscular or subcutaneous injection and forms a long-lasting depot, from which it is slowly released over a period of several months.
 It takes one week to take effect if given after the first five days of the period cycle, and is effective immediately if given during the first five days of the period cycle.
 Estimates of first-year failure rates are about 0.3%.
-MPA is effective in preventing pregnancy, but offers no protection against sexually transmitted infections (STIs).

 Effectiveness

 Trussell's estimated perfect use first-year failure rate for DMPA as the average of failure rates in seven clinical trials at 0.3%.
 It was considered perfect use because the clinical trials measured efficacy during actual use of DMPA defined as being no longer than 14 or 15 weeks after an injection (i.e., no more than 1 or 2 weeks late for a next injection).

 Prior to 2004, Trussell's typical use failure rate for DMPA was the same as his perfect use failure rate: 0.3%.